How much do I need to retire?

 This is because as you might have paid off the mortgage, will no longer be bringing up children and won’t face the cost of commuting once you've retired.

-Our video shows how real retirees have been managing their money in retirement.
+Our video below shows how real retirees have been managing their money in retirement.

 How much do people spend in retirement?